breadboardengineer1234/QuickNet/docs/general.md

 The following methods must be called on both client and server.

 ## ``:register(name: string, ...: A...): NetworkEvent``
 Registers a network event.
 This method takes in a name and the types of the event arguments and returns a ``NetworkEvent`` object.
-Providing a name that has already been registered will throw an error.
+The max number of events is 255.
+Attempting to register more than this amount will throw an error.
+Providing a name that has already been registered will also throw an error.
 ```lua
 local myEvent = QuickNet:register("MyEvent", data.NumberF32, data.String, data.Boolean)
 ```